Our co-founder, Roger Sramek, has been active in sleep and sleep research for more than 15 years.

 Pressure Map Analysis Methodology

-We placed a side-lying test subject on ten different mattress models: Four from a leading innerspring mattress brand, three from a leading memory foam brand, two from a leading adjustable air mattress with four different firmness settings, and a Level Sleep TriSupport mattress.
+We placed a side-lying test subject on eight different mattress models: Four from a leading innerspring mattress brand, three from a leading memory foam brand, and a Level Sleep TriSupport mattress.

 Using a XSENSOR® full body pressure mapping system, we mapped, imaged, and recorded the pressure readings of the subject on each mattress.
 The images are from one each of the different types of mattresses and have been chosen to demonstrate the results.